andgordio/mockupless/docs/Courses/InteractionBasics/Events/click.md

 ## Self-practice

-The power of click allows you to add real interactivity to all prototypes you've created in Conditions section.
-Now you can go back to your recent designs and click events so you don't have to change values in Vue dev tools.
+The power of click allows you to add real interactivity to all prototypes you've created in Conditions articles.
+Now you can revisit your recent designs and add click events so you don't have to change values in Vue dev tools.

 ### Event creation